Assaults on Emergency Workers (Offences) Act 2018

 Assault with intent to resist arrest - s.38 OAPA 1861 - carries a maximum of 2 years’ imprisonment.
 Prosecution of this offence requires evidence of the defendant’s intention to resist arrest when committing an assault.
 In applying section 6 of the Code, prosecutors should consider the evidence to determine whether section 38 OAPA 1861 is preferable to the 2018 Act offence where the elements of the section 38 offence are made out.

-When determining representations on allocation, prosecutors should have regard to the Sentencing Council Allocation Guideline and relevant factors, which are likely to be found in the Assault Definitive Guideline.
+When determining representations on allocation, prosecutors should have regard to the Sentencing Council Allocation Guideline as well as the specific Assault on Emergency Worker Guidelines in the Crown Court and the Magistrates' court.
 These cases are likely to be suitable for summary trial but prosecutors are reminded to consider factors indicating greater harm and higher culpability that may mean the case is not suitable for summary trial.
 Prosecutors should remind magistrates of their power to commit for sentence.

 Paragraph 9.2 of the Code for Crown Prosecutors requires that: